Aliases for MAP4K2 Gene

 Previous GeneCards Identifiers for MAP4K2 Gene

 The protein encoded by this gene is a member of the serine/threonine protein kinase family.
 Although this kinase is found in many tissues, its expression in lymphoid follicles is restricted to the cells of germinal centre, where it may participate in B-cell differentiation.
 This kinase can be activated by TNF-alpha, and has been shown to specifically activate MAP kinases.
 This kinase is also found to interact with TNF receptor-associated factor 2 (TRAF2), which is involved in the activation of MAP3K1/MEKK1.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Apr 2015]

 GeneCards Summary for MAP4K2 Gene

 MAP4K2 (Mitogen-Activated Protein Kinase Kinase Kinase Kinase 2) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Developmental Biology.
+Diseases associated with MAP4K2 include Cerebral Cavernous Malformations-2.
+Among its related pathways are TRAF Pathway and TGF-Beta Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAP4K3.

 UniProtKB/Swiss-Prot for MAP4K2 Gene

 Serine/threonine-protein kinase which acts as an essential component of the MAP kinase signal transduction pathway.
-Acts as a MAPK kinase kinase kinase (MAP4K) and is an upstream activator of the stress-activated protein kinase/c-Jun N-terminal kinase (SAP/JNK) signaling pathway and to a lesser extend of the p38 MAPKs signaling pathway.
+Acts as a MAPK kinase kinase kinase (MAP4K) and is an upstream activator of the stress-activated protein kinase/c-Jun N-terminal kinase (SAP/JNK) signaling pathway and to a lesser extent of the p38 MAPKs signaling pathway.
 Required for the efficient activation of JNKs by TRAF6-dependent stimuli, including pathogen-associated molecular patterns (PAMPs) such as polyinosine-polycytidine (poly(IC)), lipopolysaccharides (LPS), lipid A, peptidoglycan (PGN), or bacterial flagellin.
 To a lesser degree, IL-1 and engagement of CD40 also stimulate MAP4K2-mediated JNKs activation.
 The requirement for MAP4K2/GCK is most pronounced for LPS signaling, and extends to LPS stimulation of c-Jun phosphorylation and induction of IL-8.
 Enhances MAP3K1 oligomerization, which may relieve N-terminal mediated MAP3K1 autoinhibition and lead to activation following autophosphorylation.
 Mediates also the SAP/JNK signaling pathway and the p38 MAPKs signaling pathway through activation of the MAP3Ks MAP3K10/MLK2 and MAP3K11/MLK3.
 May play a role in the regulation of vesicle targeting or fusion. regulation of vesicle targeting or fusion.